-These types of conditions-low boundary inflow and low watershed sediment loading with in-Delta turbidity due to sediment resuspension-are outside the current turbidity model design as turbidity is being modeled not suspended sediment.
+The conditions of low boundary inflow and low watershed sediment loading with in-Delta turbidity due to sediment resuspension-are outside the current turbidity model design as turbidity is being modeled not suspended sediment.
 Additionally, the turbidity model calibration was optimized for high flow conditions with substantial loading from the watersheds, conditions that are hypothesized to lead to movement of delta smelt into the interior of the Delta as they follow flow and turbidity cues.